-Many ar only a few millimetres long, but they can range in size from the smallest mite, Eriophyes ribis at 0.1 mm to the largest tick, Amblyomma clypeolatum at 30 mm after a full feed.
-There are over 48,000 species described so far.
+Many are only a few millimetres long, but they can range in size from the smallest mite, Eriophyes ribis at 0.1 mm to the largest tick, Amblyomma clypeolatum at 30 mm after a full feed.
+There are over 48,000 species described, including 326 British freshwater species, but it is believed that just 5 - 10% of the mites have been identified so far.
+The fossil record stretches back as far as the Devonian.
+A square metre of temperate forest soil can contain 250,000 mites!

-Follicle mites are highly specialised and live in the hair follicles and sebaceous glands of mammals including man.
-The body is soft and long and the legs have become attachment organs - see right.
+Follicle mites are highly specialised and live in the hair follicles and sebaceous glands of mammals including including you.
+The body is soft and long, and the legs have become attachment organs - see below.

 Demodex folliculorum is commonly found in man.
-They are mainly nocturnal, so when you are in the land of nod D. folliculorum mites are roaming around you eyelashes and eyebrows.
-They feast on the waxy sebum secreted from your pores, they mate, and the females lay their eggs in the crevices of your skin and pores.
+They are mainly nocturnal.
+During the day they hide deep within your hair follicle well out of harm's way, but when you are asleep D. folliculorum mites become active.
+They roam around your eyelashes and eyebrows.
+They feast on the waxy sebum secreted from your pores, they mate, and the females lay her eggs in the crevices of your skin and pores.
 Feeling queasy?
 It gets worse.
 Demodex has what is called a blind gut, this means that although they eat they do not excrete, so that when they die they are quite literally full of s***.
 And they die where they live - on you.
-After a while decay sets in, their bodies burst and the contents are spread around you - mainly in your pores.
+After a while decay sets in, their bodies burst and the contents are spread on you - mainly in your pores.
 Sweet dreams!

 D. folliculorum is not believed to cause any disease, it is associated with certain skin disorders, e.g. black-heads, acne and impetigo.
 The female is shorter than the male, and has a rounder body.